iai-group/arXivDigest/arxivdigest/api/README.md

 - `MAX_USERID_REQUEST`: The maximal amount of userIds that can be retrieved in one request.
 More info on [endpoint](#list-of-users).
 - `MAX_ARTICLEDATA_REQUEST`: The maximal amount of articles that info can be retrieved for in one request.
 More info on [endpoint](#article-data).
 - `MAX_RECOMMENDATION_USERS`:The maximal amount of users that recommendations can be submitted for in each request.
 More info on [endpoint](#insert-recommendations).
-- `MAX_RECOMMENDATION_ARTICLES`: The maximal amount of articles that info can be recommended to each user in one request.
+- `max_recommendations_per_user`: The maximal amount of articles that info can be recommended to each user in one request.
 More info on [endpoint](#insert-recommendations).
 - `MAX_EXPLANATION_LEN`: The maximal length of an explanation for a recommendation.
 More info on [endpoint](#insert-recommendations).

 ## Endpoints